Andreoliveira85/My-data-machine-learning-portfolio/README.md

 # [Project 3.
 Electronic Signature of Loans](https://github.com/Andreoliveira85/electronic-signature-loans)  <a name="P3"></a>
 ## Project description:

 Confrontation of several Machine Learning algorithms to predict (classification) electronic signature of contracts.
 The dataset is a collection of financial info from clients  of a  private anonymous firm.
 The ML algorithms used were ANN, support vector machines and ensemble learning techniques: random forest classifiers, gradient boosting and adaboost.
-The algorithms with best score were our neural netowork and the random forest clasifier.
+The algorithms with best score were our neural network and the random forest classifier.

 ## Code and resources used:
 **Python version:** 3.7